Exhaustive ballot: Voting and counting

 In each round of an exhaustive ballot the voter simply marks an 'x' beside their favourite candidate.
-If no candidate has an absolute majority of votes (i.e., more than half) in the first round, then the candidate with the fewest votes is eliminated while all other candidates advance to a second round.
+If no candidate has a simple majority of votes (i.e., more than half) in the first round, then the candidate with the fewest votes is eliminated while all other candidates advance to a second round.
 If there is still no candidate with a majority then the candidate with the fewest votes is again eliminated and there is a third round.
 The process repeats itself for as many rounds as are necessary for one candidate to achieve a majority.
 If necessary, the election will continue until only two candidates remain.
 When this occurs one of the two must achieve an absolute majority provided there are an odd number of valid votes cast.

 Between rounds, the voter is entirely free to change their preferred candidate for whatever reason, even if their preferred candidate has not yet been eliminated from voting.